2023 Most Popular Sociology Master's Degree Schools in Tennessee

 Of the 6 students majoring in sociology at ETSU, 17% are male and 83% are female.

 A rank of #3 on this year’s list means Middle Tennessee State University is a great place for sociology students working on their master’s degree.
-Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a very large student population.
+Located in the city of Murfreesboro, Middle Tennessee State University is a public school with a very large student population.

 Of the 5 students majoring in sociology at Middle Tennessee State University, 20% are male and 80% are female.

-Read full report on Sociology at Middle Tennessee State University
+Full Sociology at Middle Tennessee State University Report

 Of the 4 students majoring in sociology at Vanderbilt, 25% are male and 75% are female.

-You’ll be in good company if you decide to attend The University of Tennessee - Knoxville.
-It ranked #5 on our 2023 Most Popular Sociology Master’s Degree Schools in Tennessee list.
-Located in the medium-sized city of Knoxville, UT Knoxville is a public school with a very large student population.
+A rank of #5 on this year’s list means The University of Tennessee - Knoxville is a great place for sociology students working on their master’s degree.
+Located in the city of Knoxville, UT Knoxville is a public school with a very large student population.

 Of the 3 students majoring in sociology at UT Knoxville, 67% are male and 33% are female.

-Read full report on Sociology at The University of Tennessee - Knoxville
+Full Sociology at The University of Tennessee - Knoxville Report

-Explore all the Most Popular Sociology Colleges in the Southeast Area or other specific states within that region.
+Explore all the Most Popular Sociology Schools in the Southeast Area or other specific states within that region.

 One of 12 majors within the area of study, sociology has other similar majors worth exploring.